 To make the most of limited funding, feminist organizers have also continuously needed to dream up new ways to persevere, including creating alternative streams of resourcing through mutual aid, solidarity economies and direct action.
 This autonomous organizing has unveiled all the ways in which our relationships and connections alchemize abundance.
-The ability to come together and co-create feminist networks of support is our most valuable resource that sustains our activism.
+The ability to come together and create feminist networks of support is our most valuable resource that sustains our activism.
 These feminist organizing tools and practices taught us that feminist activists need funding mechanisms that are receptive to the diversity of feminist organizing and built with purpose to resource movement connection.
 It was clear that this would require a different approach from traditional top-down philanthropy.
+Feminist movements therefore created their own funding mechanism that would support the connection, agency and autonomy of feminist organizing within the feminist movement ecosystem.